Skip to main content

 Digital empowerment incorporates actions so that all children, including those in vulnerable situations, acquire the necessary skills and competences to make sound choices and express themselves in the online environment safely and responsibly.

-Supports in formal education
+Supports in online safety education

 • Teaching online safety has been fully incorporated into the national/regional school curriculum.

-• The topic New Technologies (Harnessing digital technologies for learning) is spread over 16 teaching periods in grade 5 and 16 teaching periods in grade 6 and includes 3 teaching units: i.
+is spread over 16 teaching periods in grade 5 and 16 teaching periods in grade 6 and includes 3 teaching units: i.
 Computational Thinking, ii. digital skills; and iii.
 Digital Literacy.

 • In Cyprus, there are national strategies to support online safety policies in schools.
 These include a clear policy for cyberbullying incidents.

 • In Cyprus, several national and regional activities reinforce informal education about online safety.
-These include public awareness campaigns, workshops and training programmes, online resources and guides, and partnerships and collaboration.
+These include public awareness campaigns, workshops and training programmes, online resources and guides, and partnerships and collaborations.
 The Cyprus Safer Internet Centre, operated by the Cyprus Pedagogical Institute and other partners, is one of the main supporting bodies.

 • The CYberSafety partners, including the Ministry of Education, Sport and Youth, Cyprus University of Technology, University of Cyprus, Digital Security Authority, Cyprus Telecommunication Authority, and Pancyprian School of Parents, offer a range of national activities to develop and promote peer-to-peer training and support programmes in online safety.
 These include workshops, conferences, seminars, trainings and experiential activities in summer camps.